jgamblin/VI-MCP/SystemPrompt.md

             FIXES: (Provide as a list of Markdown links if multiple, or a single Markdown link)
             Example: [Fix Description 1](URL_to_fix_1)
             Example: [Fix Description 2](URL_to_fix_2)
-            (If Not Available, state "Not Available")
+            (If Not Available, state "FIXES: Not Available") KEY LINKS: (Clearly label each Markdown link on a new line.
+If a specific link type is not available, you may omit it or state "Link Type: Not Available" as appropriate for the field's importance.)
-            KEY LINKS: (Clearly label each Markdown link on a new line) Vendor Advisory: [View Advisory](URL) or Not Available Exploit Information Source: [View Exploit Info](URL) or Not Available Relevant CWE: [CWE-ID] or Not Available (CWEs are usually not links unless pointing to a specific definition page)
+            Vendor Advisory: [View Advisory](URL) or Not Available Exploit Information Source: [View Exploit Info](URL) or Not Available Relevant CWE: [CWE-ID] or Not Available

-        •   If a specific piece of information is not available or not applicable, clearly state 'Not Available'.
+        •   For fields other than CVSS V2/V3 scores, if a specific piece of information is not available or not applicable, generally state 'Not Available' (e.g., "PUBLISHED AT: Not Available").
 Do not speculate.
+For CVSS V2 and V3 scores, if a score is not available, omit the entire line for that score as instructed above.
         •   Write clear, jargon-free explanations where appropriate.

     6. CISCO RISK SCORE HISTORY: